Existence, uniqueness and comparisons for BSDEs in general spaces: Martingale representations

-where $\succ$ denotes absolute continuity of the induced measures.
-Furthermore, these martingales are unique, in that if $N^i$ is another such sequence, then $\langle N^i\rangle \sim \langle M^i\rangle$, where $\sim$ denotes equivalence of the induced measures in the sense of Definition \ref{defn:inducedmeasure}. \end{theorem} \begin{corollary}

-For any predictable processes $Z^i$ satisfying (\ref{eq:Zbound}), the process $\sum_i\int_{]0,t]} Z^i_udM_u^i$ is well defined, and is a square-integrable martingale. \end{corollary}
+where $\succ$ denotes absolute continuity of the induced measures (Definition~\ref{defninducedmeasure}).
+Furthermore, these martingales are unique, in that if $N^i$ is another such sequence, then $\langle N^i\rangle\sim\langle M^i\rangle$, where $\sim$ denotes equivalence of the induced measures. \end{theorem} \begin{corollary} For any predictable processes $Z^i$ satisfying~(\ref{eqZbound}), the process $\sum_i\int_{]0,t]} Z^i_u\,dM_u^i$ is well defined and is a square-integrable martingale. \end{corollary}

-\begin{remark} When a finite dimensional martingale representation theorem holds, as when the space is generated by a Brownian motion, then all but finitely many of the martingales $M^i$ given by Theorem \ref{thm:martrep} will be zero.
+\begin{remark} When a finite-dimensional martingale representation theorem holds, as when the space is generated by a Brownian motion, then all but finitely many of the martingales $M^i$ given by Theorem~\ref{thmmartrep} will be zero.
 We shall not, in general, assume that this is the case, but acknowledge that, in this situation, significant simplification of the equations considered is possible. \end{remark}

-We shall use this result to construct a form of BSDE on this general space. \begin{definition} We denote by $\mathbb{R}^{K\times \infty}$ the space of infinite $\mathbb{R}^K$ valued sequences.
-We note that the predictable processes $Z^i$ in Theorem \ref{thm:martrep} can be written as a vector process $Z$, which takes values in $\mathbb{R}^{1\times\infty}$.\end{definition}
+We shall use this result to construct a form of BSDE on this general space. \begin{definition} We denote by $\mathbb{R}^{K\times\infty}$ the space of infinite $\mathbb{R}^K$-valued sequences.
+We note that the predictable processes $Z^i$ in Theorem~\ref{thmmartrep} can be written as a vector process $Z$, which takes values in $\mathbb{R}^{1\times\infty}$. \end{definition}

-\section{BSDEs in general spaces -- a definition}
+\section{BSDEs in general spaces: A definition}

-We seek to construct BSDEs, assuming only the usual properties of the filtration and that $L^2(\mathcal{F}_T)$ is a separable Hilbert space.
-For simplicity, we shall also assume that $\mathcal{F}_0$ is trivial, which, by right continuity, ensures that, almost surely, no martingale has a jump at $t=0$.

-\begin{definition} Let $\mu$ be a deterministic signed Stieltjes measure.
-For $K\in\mathbb{N}$, a BSDE is an equation of the form
+We seek to construct BSDEs, assuming only the usual properties of the filtration and that $L^2(\mathcal{F}_T)$ is a~separable Hilbert space.
+For simplicity, we shall also assume that $\mathcal{F}_0$ is trivial, which, by right continuity, ensures that, almost surely, no martingale has a~jump at $t=0$.\vadjust{\goodbreak} \begin{definition} Let $\mu$ be a deterministic signed Stieltjes measure.
+For \mbox{$K\in\mathbb{N}$}, a BSDE is an equation of the form